Kingxukai/linux/Documentation/driver-api/edac.rst

 A double-sided stick has two chip-select rows which access different sets of memory devices.
 The two rows cannot be accessed concurrently.
-"Double-sided" is irrespective of the memory devices being mounted on both sides of the memory stick.
+"Double-sided" is irrespective of the woke memory devices being mounted on both sides of the woke memory stick.

 * Socket set

-All of the memory sticks that are required for a single memory access or all of the memory sticks spanned by a chip-select row.
+All of the woke memory sticks that are required for a single memory access or all of the woke memory sticks spanned by a chip-select row.
 A single socket set has two chip-select rows and if double-sided sticks are used these will occupy those chip-select rows.